 Long Term Disciplinary Sanctions: Prior to the imposition of any disciplinary sanction that might result in the student's suspension from school for more than ten (10) consecutive school days or expulsion, the parents/guardians will be given written notice of a hearing at which they may be represented by an attorney at their expense and may examine and present witnesses and documentary evidence.
 Following this hearing, a written decision will be issued.
 The parent(s)/guardian(s) will have the right to appeal any decision imposing a long term suspension or expulsion from school to the Superintendent.
 Where the student is excluded in accordance with M.G.L. c.
 71, §37H, the student shall have ten (10) days from the effective date of the exclusion to file a written appeal with the Superintendent of Schools.
 For exclusions imposed pursuant to M.G.L. c.
 71, §37H 1⁄2, the student shall have five (5) days from the effective date of the exclusion to file a written appeal with the Superintendent.
-For exclusions imposed by the School Committee in accordance with M.G.L. c.
-76, §17, the student shall have the right to file a written request for reconsideration by the committee within ten (10) days of the effective date of the exclusion.
-Pending the outcome of any such appeal, the disciplinary sanction imposed shall remain in effect.
+For exclusions imposed pursuant to M.G.L. c.
+76, §17, the student shall have the right to file a written request for reconsideration by the committee within ten (10) days of the effective date of the exclusion is posed, the disciplinary sanction imposed shall remain in effect.
 M.G.L. c.
 76, §17, M.G.L. c.
+71, §37H and M.G.L. c.
 71, §37H 1⁄2.

 2. DUE PROCESS RIGHTS FOR STUDENTS CHARGED WITH OTHER VIOLATIONS (M.G.L. c.
-71, §37H 3⁄4)
+71, §37H 3/4)